agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >skills, as well as the ability to deal with high risk of failure,
 >work very long hours and do something unconventional.

->The high risk of entrepreneurship also means that it’s likely not
->enough people pursue it in order to gain personal status or wealth,
->so society is likely to be undersupplied with entrepreneurs.
-One
->study estimates that for every $1 of profit earned by an innovator,
->$50 of benefits are generated for society at large.

->One concern is that some companies within technology have been
->accused of exploiting addictive tendencies to gain users, so the fact
->that a product gains lots of users may be a poor indication of its
->value in these cases.

-> Highly unsure of average impact.

  In order to estimate personal fit I will look at the chances.
 I assume success to be able to get into Y-combinator and come out as a successful business as:

 - Chance of having the vision to be a Y-combinator level startup and